A practical guide to your Freshdesk customer portal setup

 Configuring your basic portal settings

-Alright, let's get the basic plumbing sorted out.
+Alright, let's get the basic foundation sorted out.
 You can find all these options by heading to Admin > Channels > Portals inside your Freshdesk account.
 Here are the first things you’ll want to tackle:

 -

-Portal Name: This is what customers will see.
+Portal name: This is what customers will see.
 Something simple and clear like "Your Company Help Center" works perfectly.

 -